 I must first admit that I have never read the book but I, like many others, are familiar with Charles Darwin’s famous work The Origin Of Species.
 It was a groundbreaking work that even today, over 150 years after its publication, his Theory of Evolution rouses heated debate.
 But what I did not know until recently was just how fortunate he was in getting the chance to do the vital research that led him to question the established theories of the day, and revolutionize our way of thinking.
 He never planned for what happened, but made the most of the opportunity when it came along.
 How very Darwinian indeed!

 Fitzroy’s house – Upper Norwood, London

 After a number of men were asked, and refused the offer, the young Charles Darwin (22 years) accepted and, as we all know ‘the rest is history’.
 Considering that fine margins are at the heart of Darwin’s great theory, it’s nice to think that he would appreciate the irony of the situation.
-The famous (second) Voyage of the Beagle, although originally planned to take two years, lasted from 27th December 1831 until 2nd October 1836.
-The scientific expedition was hugely successful, although Fitzroy a staunch believer in the teachings of the Bible fell out, on numerous occasions, with Darwin and his radical ideas that would form the basis of his great book.
+The famous (second) Voyage of the Beagle, although originally planned to take two years, it lasted almost five, from 27th December 1831 until 2nd October 1836.
+The scientific expedition was hugely successful although Fitzroy, a staunch believer in the teachings of the Bible, fell out on numerous occasions with Darwin and his radical ideas that would form the basis of his great book.

 Fitzroy’s grave – All Saints Church